log0div0/testo/docs/reference/Actions.md

 - `from`- Type: string.
 Path to the file or directory on the Host.
 The path must exist.
 - `to` - Type: string. **Full** destination path on the virtual machine.
 - `nocheck` - Type: identifier with fixed value.
 The presence of this specifier disables the semantic checking of the file existence on the host.
 This way you can run tests with `copyto` actions even if the `from` file doesn't exist on the host at the moment of running.
 It is assumed that the file will be there at the actual moment of `copyto` execution.
 - `timeout_time_spec` - Type: time interval or string.
 Timeout for copying to complete.
 Default value: `10m`.
 If the string type is used, the value inside the string must be convertible to a time interval.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 Default value can be changed with the `TESTO_COPY_DEFAULT_TIMEOUT` param.
-See [here](param#special-(reserved)-params) for more information.
+See [here](Params.md#special-reserved-params) for more information.

 > You must specify the full destination path in the `to` argument.
 For example, if you need to copy the file `/home/user/some_file.txt` on the virtual machine destination `/path/on/vm/some_file.txt` you should call `copyto` like this: `copyto /home/user/some_file.txt /path/on/vm/some_file.txt`.
 Copying directories falls under the same rules.

 > Copying links is not allowed.

-> You should remember that with the `nocheck` specifier the `from` files' integrity is not included in the test cache.
+> You should keep in mind that with the `nocheck` specifier the `from` files' integrity is not included in the test cache.
 Which means that changing the `from` files won't lead to the test cache invalidation.

 ## copyfrom